-The COURAGE Initiative, based out of Miami Law’s Human Rights Program, is supported by the Roddenberry Foundation and founded and directed by Professor Caroline Bettinger-López, who co-leads COURAGE projects with Professor Tamar Ezer and Faculty Advisor Denisse Córdova Montes.
-Projects seek to improve responses to gender-based violence in the context of law enforcement, COVID-19, and the workplace.
+The COURAGE Initiative, based out of Miami Law’s Human Rights Program, was founded by Professor Caroline Bettinger-López, who oversees COURAGE projects with Professor Tamar Ezer.
+The COURAGE Initiative seeks to improve prevention, institutional responses, and services for gender-based violence (GBV) survivors in the context of Miami-Dade communities, local government agencies, law enforcement, the workplace, and disaster relief (i.e., COVID-19).

 Additionally, the Human Rights Clinic has supported the Lancet Commission on Gender-Based Violence and Maltreatment of Young People by developing an analysis of global and regional human rights standards on gender-based violence and maltreatment of young people, as well as a mapping of relevant human rights instruments.